 Dr Georgiou gained his PhD through the University of Melbourne and conducted his research at the Walter & Eliza Hall Institute.
-His research looked at modification of graft immunogenicity and histocompatibility matching on fetal pancreas transplantation.
+He investigated the modification of graft immunogenicity and histocompatibility matching on fetal pancreas transplantation.
 This was followed by a post-doctoral fellowship at the Childhood Diabetes Centre in Denver, Colorado where he researched into the pathogenesis of Type I diabetes in the BB rat.
 He returned to the Walter & Eliza Hall Institute as an NHMRC post-doctoral fellow and continued his research into Type I diabetes particularly in the areas of thymic function in autoimmunity, xenotransplantation and the pathogenesis of diabetes in the NOD mouse.

 Dr Georgiou is an author of over 80 publications, proceedings, chapters or reports.
 He has presented or co-authored over 100 papers at national and international conferences.